Joe Walsh: Notable appearances

 On September 3, 2022, Walsh appeared in London, with recently reunited James Gang, at the Taylor Hawkins Tribute Concert at Wembley Stadium which was simulcasted live and worldwide on the web, television and streaming platforms; notably, on streaming service Paramount + which aired a live complete/full version of the 339 minute concert that was uncut without commercials.
-For their final song, Dave Grohl played with James Gang on 'Funk #49' as a 2nd/backup drummer.
-Walsh sang lead vocals and played lead guitar (a PRS), including slide guitar, for 3 songs.
+For their final song, Dave Grohl played with James Gang on "Funk 49" as second/backup drummer.
+Walsh sang lead vocals and played lead guitar (a PRS), including slide guitar, for three songs.